 Our funding comes from the revenue we generate plus the county tax money that we are allowed to request each year.
 Tax moneys are a small part of our revenue as the hospital generates about 14.3 million dollars in net revenue per year.

 Today the hospital, located in Webster City, IA, is licensed for 25 patient beds, employs approximately 225 people and is certified by the Iowa Department of Inspections and Appeals as a Critical Access hospital.
-The Hospital Laboratory is fully accredited by the Joint Commission on Accreditation of Healthcare organizations (JCAHO).
+The Hospital Laboratory is fully accredited by Clinical Laboratory Improvement Amendments (CLIA), U. S. Federal Regulatory Standards.
 The hospital continues to grow and change, we strive to remain a constant caring organization meeting the Healthcare needs of those we serve.
 In October 2003, the hospital opened a provider based clinic in Jewell, Iowa.
 The Stratford Clinic opened in September 2011, and the Dayton Clinic opened in July 2013.

 With the completion of a new replacement facility project in 2010, our hospital opened as Van Diest Medical Center in a new location at 2350 Hospital Drive.
 The new state-of-the-art hospital offers the latest technology and advances in medical care.
 Our staff is committed to providing the highest quality care to patients, and is dedicated to improving the quality of life for our families and communities throughout central Iowa.